Anomalous Andreev interferometer: Study of an anomalous Josephson junction coupled to a normal wire: Josephson junction with Rashba SOC

 where $\kappa_\pm=\sqrt{-i\kappa_\epsilon^2 \pm i \kappa_F^2}$, and the coefficients are given by

 Having found the condensate function, we proceed to calculate the Josephson current in the F wire, which is given as

 Note that in Eq.~\eqref{I_x_Rashba} we introduce the Matsubara frequencies $\omega=2\pi(n+1/2)T$.
 The Matsubara GF is obtained by analytic continuation of $\check{f}$ to the complex plane $\epsilon \rightarrow i\omega$.
-We can use the boundary conditions [Eq.~(4) in the main text] to simplify the previous equation:
+We can use the boundary conditions~\eqref{BC_Rashba_components} to simplify the previous equation:

 After substitution the Eqs.~\eqref{eqGF0} and \eqref{eqGF2} in Eq.~\eqref{current_x}, we find the Josephson current:

 Here we identify the usual $I_0$ and anomalous $I_\mathrm{an}$ components of the Josephson current as the terms proportional to $\sin \phi$ and $\cos \phi$, respectively.
 The usual component is independent of the SOC strength, while the anomalous current is proportional to $\kappa_\alpha$ and is non-vanishing if the exchange field $h$ is finite.